By Simon Gould

 The paper says they found the results to be very similar amongst all the runners and that they had the definitive answer.
 A treadmill at a gradient of 0% and 1% were similar to the efforts of running on the road.
 Gradients of 2% and 3% were very different.
 They concluded that to replicate outdoor running a treadmill should be set at a 1% incline.

 Running on a permanent incline on a treadmill is not the most natural of experiences for the runners body.
 You never encounter a 1% incline throughout a whole race or any other run.
-Your body's natural gait has to slightly adjust to this gradient.
-This means that treadmill running at a 1% incline should be used sparingly.
+Your body’s natural gait has to slightly adjust to this gradient.
+Serious runners will typically avoid a treadmill where possible.
+I think this is probably a good thing.

-The advice for runners is to only do specific running work on treadmills that can't easily be replicated outside or are just more convenient.
-This includes speed work, tempo's, intervals etc. Many runners do this already and always have a treadmill to hand for specific workouts as needed.
-As long as you're not doing all your running on a 1% treadmill incline then you'll be ok.
+The advice for runners is to only do specific running work on treadmills that can’t easily be replicated outside or are just more convenient.
+This includes speed training like fartleks, tempos and intervals.
+Many runners do this already and always have a treadmill for specific workouts as needed.
+I used to be a member of a gym for this very purpose.